asas washington dc Staff

 Prior to joining ASAS, Tierra acted as a Community Organizer where she orchestrated numerous community events raising awareness on social justice and fundraising to provide resources for homeless youth in Columbus, Ohio.
 Her keen leadership at this time earned her recognition from Representative Anne Gonzales of the Ohio House of Representatives as one of Ohio’s finest young citizens and future leader of tomorrow.

 Tierra attended Ohio University and received her B.S in Political Science.
 In her spare time, Tierra prides herself in advocating for the Ward 8 communities and providing free enriching activities for youth, helping to raise social awareness through art based workshops.
 Tierra is passionate about being a part of the solutions in closing the achievement gap and helping to provide platforms for the future leaders of tomorrow.

 21st CCLC Grant Manager

 Since 2016, Tanna has served as the After-School All-Stars Site Coordinator at Stuart-Hobson Middle School.
-Now Tanna is the 21st CCLC Grant Manager, managing program partners, and deliverables at our four 21st CCLC sites.
+Now Tanna is the 21st CCLC Manager, managing program partners and deliverables at our four 21st CCLC sites.
 Tanna is motivated by her desire to close the opportunity gap for low-income communities and provide quality programming for all students.
 She is passionate about creating community partnerships in Washington, DC and collaborating to help advance youth development.
-Tanna received her degree in General Education from Nyack College.
+Tanna received her degree in General Education from Nyack college.

 Tanna was born in Roseau, Dominica and raised in St. Thomas, Virgin Islands; she prides herself on being an "island girl".
 In her spare time, she enjoys playing golf, watching movies, and spending time with her amazing son.